sigmaister/copy_CollapsOS/recipes/trs80/README.md

 using the `RUN` command.
 Therefore, you can avoid all this work above in later sessions by simply typing `recv` in the DOS prompt.

+Note that you might want to turn `debug` off for these commands to run.
+I'm not sure why, but when the debugger is on, launching the command triggers the debugger.

 ## Sending binary through the RS-232 port

 Once you're finished punching your program in memory, you can run it with